Determining Your Native American Ancestry through DNA

 Limitations and Benefits of DNA Information

 If your DNA test comes back without any information about a Native American ancestor, you may be wondering about all those family tales.
 If the family lore includes a Native American ancestor, don’t give up.
 Try doing more research.
 There may be reasons why a DNA test does not support this story, so keep researching.
+Just know that it’s very likely the family story was false.

 It is not uncommon for people to think, though, that they had a Native American relative when, in fact, it was someone of Asian or African descent.
 Family stories were sometimes fabricated to remove the stigma of a specific race or ethnicity within the gene pool, and claiming Native American blood was one way to do that.
 If your DNA profile indicates an ancestor from Africa or Asia or even the Middle East, you may have your answer.